bbbradsmith/huffmunch/README.md

  but with an interest in making something suitable for the NES.

 Goals:
-* Provides serial decompression of a stream of data.
+* Provides serial decompression of a stream of data, one byte at a time.
 * Uses an extremely small amount of RAM.
 * Takes advantage of random access to ROM for the compressed data.
 * Has reasonable performance on the low-powered 6502 CPU.